 While we shake off our jet-lag in Kathmandu, we make sure all our official work is complete, get a briefing from the Ministry of Tourism, and finalize our supplies.
 There is a good selection of local and international mountaineering equipment and clothing, so its a good chance to do some last minute shopping.

-Our Everest Expedition begins in Lukla, a 40-minute flight from Kathmandu.
+Our Lhotse Expedition begins in Lukla, a 40-minute flight from Kathmandu.
 Our expedition supplies will be carried to base camp by yaks, zokyos (yak hybrids) and porters, while we set off up the Khumbu Valley at a more leisurely pace, which allows our bodies to acclimatize.
 This gives us a chance to savour the natural wonder of the Khumbu, and the cultural beauty of the local Sherpa inhabitants.

 On the way to EBC, we will stop at Tengboche Monastery to request a special blessing of the lama, who will perform a puja to implore the deities to bless our expedition members and equipment.
 We accept a scarf, or khata, with the eight lucky Buddhist signs, as a symbol of the lamas blessing.